icyphox/site/pages/blog/ig-opsec.md

 ## Fin

-Instagram is---much to my dismay---far too popular for it to die any time soon.
+Instagram is -- much to my dismay---far too popular for it to die any time soon.
 There are plenty of good reasons to stop using the platform altogether (hint: Facebook), but that's a discussion for another day.